 - Obtain a personal loan from a friend or relative

-Where to Turn When You Need to Buy A Mobile Home on Bad Credit?
+Where to Turn When You Need Mobile Home Financing for Poor Credit?

-You can finance through the dealer where you buy the home, or approach a credit union, which typically are more open to lending for mobile homes than other financial institutions.
+You can finance through the mobile home dealer where you buy the home, or approach a credit union, which typically are more open to lending than other mobile home financing companies.
 Many communities today offer owner/seller financing options for existing homes.

 FHA loan also have loan amount limits to consider.
 As of 2017, the limit for a manufactured home is $69,678.
 If you only want to buy the lot, the limit is $23.226.
 The limit is $92,904 for both the manufactured home and the property.